salernolabs/rescuegroups/doc/request/Events/readme.md

 #### ::setLocationEvents

-Sets locationEvents field with a value of type int.
+Sets locationEvents field with a value of type string.

-    $query->setLocationEvents(int);
+    $query->setLocationEvents(string);

 #### ::setLocationDistance

-Sets locationDistance field with a value of type int.
+Sets locationDistance field with a value of type string.

-    $query->setLocationDistance(int);
+    $query->setLocationDistance(string);